Monday, March 2, 2026

 Nineteen grandchildren of Ulyss and Pearl were born between 1931 and 1956.
 Thirteen survive as of this writing.

 Also present left to right, this writer, Glenn N. Holliman, Wally Allen next to his daughter Holly, Tommie Holliman Allen, Brian Allen, Linda Herrin Bradley, David Herrin and Alice Holliman Murphy.
 Other family members, Nancy Holliman Justice and her husband Bobby were present but out of camera range.
-Nancy lives in Southaven MS about a 5 minute drive from her mother Anne, the third born child of Euhal and Edna.
+Nancy lives in Southaven MS about a 5 minute drive from her mother Ann, the third born child of Euhal and Edna.
 Nancy's two sons Michael and Jeffery live in Dothan, Alabama.

 The family of Euhal and Edna had lost Jerry Holliman in 2003 and his twin, Terry Holliman on December 28, 2023.
 Bill Holliman emailed me the following on Terry's life.